 Acceptance criteria based on a fracture control methodology, as defined in this clause 8.4, shall be established for those manufacturing defects for which the effect is not already included in material properties used for structural design and qualification.

-For example, in conformance with 8.4.2.1c and 8.4.2.1d porosity can be excluded from verification by means of a fracture control methodology, if the detectable ratio by means of NDI is fully represented in the derivation of strength and fatigue allowables.
+For example, in conformance with 8.4.2.1c and 8.4.2.1d porosity can be excluded from verification by means of a fracture control methodology, if the detectable ratio by means of NDT is fully represented in the derivation of strength and fatigue allowables.

 Mechanical damage